Structures in compressible magnetoconvection and the nature of umbral dots: Introduction

-High resolution imaging and spectropolarimetric observations with the Swedish Solar Tower (\citealp{Sobotka+Hanslmeier:SST}; \citealp{Riethmuller+:SST}; \citealp{Sobotka+Puschmann:SST}; \citealp{Ortiz+:SST}), Hinode (\citealp{Kitai+:Hinode}; \citealp{Riethmuller+:Hinode}; \citealp{Bharti+:Hinode.lanes}, \citeyear{Bharti+:Hinode.downflows}; \citealp{Sobotka+Jurcak:Hinode}) and the Dunn Solar Telescope (\citealp{Bharti+:DST}; \citealp{Rimmele:DST}) have shown that umbral dots (UDs) have characteristic sizes of $\sim 200\,$km and they are mostly short-lived, the majority having lifetimes of a few times ten minutes or less.
-Larger UDs often split or coalesce and in high resolution images dark lanes are often seen inside them.
+High resolution imaging and spectropolarimetric observations with the Swedish Solar Tower (\citealp{Sobotka+Hanslmeier:SST}; \citealp{Riethmuller+:SST}; \citealp{Sobotka+Puschmann:SST}; \citealp{Ortiz+:SST}), Hinode (\citealp{Kitai+:Hinode}; \citealp{Riethmuller+:Hinode}; \citealp{Bharti+:Hinode.lanes}, \citeyear{Bharti+:Hinode.downflows}; \citealp{Sobotka+Jurcak:Hinode}) and the Dunn Solar Telescope (\citealp{Bharti+:DST}; \citealp{Rimmele:DST}) have shown that umbral dots (UDs) have characteristic sizes of $\sim 200\,$km and that they are mostly short-lived, the majority having lifetimes of a few times ten minutes or less.
+Larger UDs often split or coalesce, and in high resolution images, dark lanes are often seen inside them.
 In the bright parts of UDs an upflow of $\sim 1\,$km/s has been unambiguously detected in many instances.
 Strong localized downflow patches have been detected on the periphery of UDs.
 This association with up- and downflows clearly demonstrates that UDs are a manifestation of magnetoconvection in the strongly magnetized, compressible umbral plasma.
+Kilcik et al. (\citeyear{kilcik}) have studied the morphological and statistical properties of bright UDs by comparing the high resolution data from New Solar Telescope at the Big Bear Solar Observatory and 3D magnetohydrodynamic (MHD) simulations.
+Based on good seeing, Watanabe et al. (\citeyear{watanabe2012}) studied the temporal evolution of different kinds of UDs in detail.
+These very recent studies show not only agreement but also discrepancies among observations made by different authors and numerical simulations, such as lifetime, size, shape, downflows, and correlations between different quantities.
+We note that these studies looked at different sunspots, and the simulated sunspots are also different from the observed ones.
+So far, no clear picture has emerged either from observations or simulation study regarding how the detailed properties of UDs depend on the properties of the sunspots (i.e. field strength, overall size, etc.).
+In this sense it is not clear to what degree discrepancies are simply due to the natural variation of sunspot properties and to what degree there are true discrepancies between realistic simulations and observed sunspots in terms of a model deficiency.

+This paper is organized as follows.
+Section \ref{secobj} gives the context and objectives of this paper.
+Section \ref{secnum} describes the setup of our numerical model.
+Section \ref{secrsl} presents and discusses the results from the simulations, while Section \ref{seccon} concludes the paper.